porsche-design-system/porsche-design-system/packages/components/src/components/icon/icon/icon.guideline.md

 ---

+## Testing

+To ensure that users understand the meaning and purpose of icons, find a way to test the different stages of the product-development cycle.
+There are several ways to do this.
+[UsabilityHub](https://usabilityhub.com/) would be one way.
+Read more on [Nielsen Norman Group.](https://www.nngroup.com/articles/icon-testing/)

+---

 ## Look & Feel

 **All icons are built in an outline version, which is also the default state.** Individual project teams that require filled variants are welcome to contact us at any time.
 If a filled version is needed, it has to be decided individually for each icon, according to content and purpose.